| 2012 |

 | 2015 |

-GPR158 promotes prostate cancer cell proliferation independent of androgen receptor functionality, and this requires its nuclear localization; GPR158 expression is stimulated by androgens, and GPR158 stimulates AR expression in a positive feedback loop; GPR158 promotes anchorage-independent colony formation. |
+GPR158 promotes prostate cancer cell proliferation independently of androgen receptor (AR) functionality, and this requires nuclear localization; GPR158 expression is stimulated by androgens and GPR158 stimulates AR expression (positive feedback); GPR158 promotes anchorage-independent colony formation and its nuclear localization co-localizes with elevated AR in the Pten knockout mouse prostate tumor model. |

 PloS one |